Welcome to the Historic Horeke Boutique Hotel

 Also, Horeke, the second town ever established in NZ, is the home of the first commercial ship building yard in New Zealand dating back to 1826.

-On the 6th of February 1840, Captain Hobson signed the treaty of Waitangi between the British Governments and Northland Chiefs and the Bay of Islands.
+On the 6th of February 1840, Captain Hobson signed the treaty of Waitangi between the British Government and Northland Chiefs from the Bay of Islands.
 Hobson walked from the Bay to the Hokianga and on the 12th of February 1840, at Mangungu Mission Station in Horeke, the Treaty was signed.
-Afterward Captain Hobson put on a feast for the locals at Horeke.
-This was one of the first government funded Hui (Function or Gathering) in the country.
+The day after the signing, Captain Hobson put on a feast for the locals at the Hotel and ship building yards at Horeke.
+This was the first government funded Hui (Function or Gathering) in the country.

-By May 1840 New Zealands first postal service was established between Horeke and the Bay of Islands.
+By May 1840 New Zealand`s first postal service was established between Horeke and the Bay of Islands.
 Every Tuesday a letter could be delivered on horse back for a princely sum of 1/6d.
-Ask at the pub to see the original petition signed by the locals at Horeke in 1840, addressed to Governor Hobson, requesting that this postal service be established.
+Ask at the pub to see the original petition signed by the locals at Horeke on the 13th of May 1840, addressed to Governor Hobson, requesting that this postal service be established.